mazipan/mazipan.space/src/content/membuat-like-button-tanpa-modal/en/index.md

 ---
-title: Create "Like Button" with No Cost
+title: Create Like Button with No Cost
 date: "2020-05-04"
-description: How I create a Like Button on this blog without any servers and no cost.
+description: How I create a Like Button on this blog without any servers and no cost
 draft: false
 tags: [now, javascript]
 image: ../images/membuat-tombol-like.jpg